 Fund Education or Other Large Expenditures

 For those with high school-age children, college is just around the corner.
-Some will have well-funded college savings plans.
-Others will not.
-Income investments can be used to supplement those college expenses.
-In fact, many retirement accounts will allow you to take that income out of the account without penalty to fund those expenses.
+Some will have well-funded college savings plans, and others will not.
+Income investments can supplement college expenses.
+Many retirement accounts allow you to withdraw income without penalty to fund those expenses.

 Supplement Retirement